sylhare/Kotlin/resources/README.md

 > If you add points, coordinates then it is a cartesianRectangle.

-Those simple rectangle can't really be compare, however you can compare there aera or perimeter.
+Those simple rectangle can't really be compare, however you can compare there area or perimeter.

 ## Probability